timoklimmer/setup-amls/README.md

-# How To Setup Your Machine For Aure Machine Learning Services
+# How To Setup Azure Machine Learning Services

-This repo contains only a single notebook which describes how you can setup your machine for Azure Machine Learning services.
+This repo contains a notebook which describes how you can
+- setup an Azure Machine Learning Workspace (incl. some clusters, eg. Azure Kubernetes Service/AKS) and how you can
+- configure your machine so you can use Azure Machine Learning Services from there.

 Enjoy - and as always: feel free to use but don't blame me if things go wrong ;-)